-- Chief Executive Officer: Value equal to three times the gross amount of his/her annual base salary at the time of his/her appointment. - All other Executive Officers: Value equal to two and a half times the gross amount of his/her annual base salary at the time of his/her appointment. - Vice-Presidents: Value equal to the gross amount of his/her annual base salary at the time of his/her appointment.
+- Chief Executive Officer: Value equal to three times the gross amount of his/her annual base salary. - All other Executive Officers: Value equal to two and a half times the gross amount of his/her annual base salary. - Vice-Presidents: Value equal to one time the gross amount of his/her annual base salary.

 Individuals employed as at the original effective date of the Share Ownership Policy, being August 25, 2020 (the "Effective Date") are required to achieve the applicable level of share ownership at the date that is five years after joining the Company.
-Executives hired subsequent to the Effective Date must achieve their minimum share ownership level within five years from the date they are appointed as an executive of the Company.
+Executives hired subsequent to the Effective Date must achieve their minimum share ownership level within five years from the date they are employed by the Company.